nkoehring/markdown.social/README.md

 ---

-    This is still in the drafting phase and changes are still very likely.
+The plaintext.casa spec is still in its early stages!

 ---